-Radio-controlled material handling equipment operates in several directions.
-Cranes, hoists, lifting devices and other material handling equipment can be large, and can operate at high speeds.
-The equipment is often operated in areas where people are working in close proximity to the material handling equipment.
+Radio-controlled equipment operates in several directions.
+The equipment is often operated in areas where people are working in close proximity to the equipment.
 The operator must exercise extreme caution at all times.
 Workers must constantly be alert to avoid accidents.
 The following recommendations have been included to indicate how careful and thoughtful actions may prevent injuries, prevent damage to equipment, or even save a life.